 Take a moment to put yourself in the shoes of your typical customer.
 This person is searching for a solution that your company and its competitors can solve.
 With that in mind, the potential customer starts searching for information online.

 With the right content marketing strategy, your brand’s website appears in all or most of these searches.
-Thanks to your brand’s content marketing strategy, your company appears much more authoritative than others.
+When you effectively use a small business content marketing strategy, your company appears much more authoritative than others.
 In turn, this helps build trust for your company among consumers.

 It Doesn’t Look Overly Promotional